xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- bug(dkulp) Click on a "node" may not hit test properly if an effect exists on the model or strand layers -- bug(dkulp) Prevent effect from being resized so start is < 0ms which prevent effect updates/rendering/etc..
+    -- bug(dkulp) Use native ObjectC code for clipboard paste for custom models to support pasting from Numbers -- bug(dkulp) Click on a "node" may not hit test properly if an effect exists on the model or strand layers -- bug(dkulp) Prevent effect from being resized so start is < 0ms which prevent effect updates/rendering/etc..
     -- enh(dkulp) Add option to twinkle to re-randomize the color after each twinkle